-(a) Participation in career education courses engages students in their high school education, increases academic achievement, enhances employability, and increases postsecondary success.
+- (a) Participation in career education courses engages students in their high school education, increases academic achievement, enhances employability, and increases postsecondary success.
 By July 1, 2014, the department shall develop, for approval by the State Board of Education, multiple, additional career education courses or a series of courses that meet the requirements set forth in s.
-1003.493(2), (4), and (5) and this subsection and allow students to earn credit in both the career education courses and courses required for high school graduation under this section and s. ss.
-1003.428 and 1003.4281.

-1. The state board must determine if sufficient academic standards are covered to warrant the award of academic credit.

-2. Career education courses must include workforce and digital literacy skills and the integration of required course content with practical applications and designated rigorous coursework that results in one or more industry certifications or clearly articulated credit or advanced standing in a 2-year or 4-year certificate or degree program, which may include high school junior and senior year work-related internships or apprenticeships.
+1003.493(2), (4), and (5) and this subsection and allow students to earn credit in both the career education course and courses required for high school graduation under this section and \underline{s} . \underline{s} . $\underline{1003.428}$ and $\underline{1003.4281}$. - 1.
+The state board must determine if sufficient academic standards are covered to warrant the award of academic credit. - 2.
+Career education courses must include workforce and digital literacy skills and the integration of required course content with practical applications and designated rigorous coursework that results in one or more industry certifications or clearly articulated credit or advanced standing in a 2-year or 4-year certificate or degree program, which may include high school junior and senior year work-related internships or apprenticeships.
 The department shall negotiate state licenses for material and testing for industry certifications.
 The instructional methodology used in these courses must be comprised of authentic projects, problems, and activities for contextually learning the academics.